-When G>1, the set $C{\beta}(\alpha)$ is not in general an ellipsoid, but it remains fairly manageable by using the theory of quadrics [Dufour and Taamouti (2000)].
+When G > 1, the set $C{\beta}(\alpha)$ is not in general an ellipsoid, but it remains fairly manageable by using the theory of quadrics (Dufour and Taamouti 2000).
 When the model is correct and its parameters are well identified by the instruments used, $C{\beta}(\alpha)$ is a closed bounded set close to an ellipsoid.
 In other cases, it can be unbounded or empty.
 Unbounded sets are highly likely when the model is not identified, so they point to lack of identification.
-Empty confidence sets can occur (with a non-zero probability) when we have more instruments than parameters in the structural equation (5.1), i.e. the model is overidentified.
-An empty confidence set means that no value of the parameter vector β is judged to be compatible with the available data, which indicates that the model is misspecified.
-So the procedure provides as an interesting byproduct a specification test.13
+Empty confidence sets can occur (with a non-zero probability) when we have more instruments than parameters in the structural equation (41), that is, the model is overidentified.
+An empty confidence set means that no value of the parameter vector $\beta$ is judged to be compatible with the available data, which indicates that the model is misspecified.
+So the procedure provides as an interesting byproduct a specification test.
+(For further discussion of this point, see Kleibergen 2002b.)

-It is also easy to see that the above procedure remains valid even if the extended reduced form (5.6) is the correct model for Y. In other words, we can leave out a subset of the instruments (X_3) and use only X_2 : the level of the procedure will not be affected.
-Indeed, this will also hold if Y is determined by the general - possibly nonlinear - model (5.7).
-The procedure is robust to excluded instruments as well as to the specification of the model for Y. The power of the test may be affected by the choice of X_2 , but its level is not.
-Since it is quite rare an investigator can be sure relevant instruments have not been left out, this is an important practical consideration.
+It is also easy to see that the above procedure remains valid even if the extended reduced form (46) is the correct model for Y. In other words, we can leave out a subset of the instruments $(X_3)$ and use only $X_2$ ; the level of the procedure will not be affected.
+Indeed, this will also hold if Y is determined by the general - possibly non-linear - model (47).
+The procedure is robust to excluded instruments as well as to the specification of the model for Y. The power of the test may be affected by the choice of $X_2$ , but its level is not.
+Since it is quite rare that an investigator can be sure relevant instruments have not been left out, this is an important practical consideration.

-The AR procedure can be extended easily to deal with linear hypotheses which involve γ as well.
-For example, to test an hypothesis of the form we can consider the transformed model
+The AR procedure can be extended easily to deal with linear hypotheses that involve $\gamma$ as well.
+For example, to test a hypothesis of the form we can consider the transformed model

-$$H_0(\beta_0, \gamma_0) : \beta = \beta_0 \text{ and } \gamma = \gamma_0, \tag{6.7}$$
+$$H_0(\beta_0, \gamma_0) : \beta = \beta_0 \text{ and } \gamma = \gamma_0, \tag{64}$$